what we do

 Through partnership with Chicago Volunteer Legal Services (CVLS) and New Life Covenant Church Southeast (NLCSE), we provide free legal advice and services.
 Services include: Landlord/Tenant Law, Contract Disputes, Family Law, Probate Court, Contract Review, and Criminal Record Expungement.
 To set up an appointment, call 773-285-1731.
 For more information, email LegalClinic@nlcsehelp.org.

-Through partnership with Safer Foundation, NLCSE, and Greater Chatham Initiative, we provide workforce development services; such as, resume writing, 1-on-1 coaching, and access to an online job portal.
+Through partnership with Safer Foundation, NLCSE, and Skills for Chicagoland's Future, we provide workforce development services; such as, resume writing, 1-on-1 coaching, and access to an online job portal.
 Also, we host quarterly workshops for job seekers and individuals in need of a second chance.
 For more information, email JobCoaches@nlcsehelp.org.

 Through partnership with NLCSE, we provide gently used professional clothing to those in need of clothing for interviews and work.
-All clothing is donated by the staff of NLCSE Corporate office.
 This program is by referral only.
 For more information, email TheCloset@nlcsehelp.org.

 We believe housing is a human right.
 Our goal is to help everyone obtain permanent housing.
 In order to achieve this, we assess your current housing situation and provide pathways to emergency housing, transitional housing, and permanent housing.
-Also, through partnership with Far South CDC we provide homeowner counseling and debt management services.
+Also, we partner with Neighborhood Housing Services (NHS) to prepare people for home ownership.
 For more information, email Housing@nlcsehelp.org.

 Who We Are